tiagoessex/Comercial-Entities-Duplication-Detection/README.md

 	*	*min_size*: all words size less min_size are eliminated (algo 3)
 	*	*ignore*: list of algorithms to ignore
 	*	*order*: algorithm's application order
+	*   *sanitize*: is input is not sanitized, that is, if both the addresses and names are already processed or not (lowercase, extra-spaces removed, ...).

 # Returns: